Duty officer: Military usage

 In the military, the responsibilities of a duty officer vary depending on the position.
 Military units may have duty officers that are responsible for the military unit and act as the commanding officer's representative.
 Certain departments may have duty officers that handle tasks specific to that department after regular working hours.
 Specialist officers such as dentists, physicians, and lawyers have their own duty officers who are responsible for carrying out the various missions of their respective specialties after hours.
 Such positions, particularly non-command positions, need not necessarily be held by commissioned officers; they may be filled by non-commissioned officers or warrant officers.

 In various navies, the placing of sailors on scheduled duties, including that of officers, is known as watchkeeping.
 In some naval ships and commands, officer of the day may refer to a specific position of duty officer that represents the commander, namely a command duty officer.

 In the Indian Army, the duty officer is in charge of maintaining discipline and order in an Indian Army Unit.
 They are also in charge of the guards on duty, and conducting inspections of the quarter guard at any time of day or night.
 A duty officer also has a duty JCO and a duty NCO to assist them in discharging their duties.
 The duty JCO and duty NCO would be wearing a brassard or an arm band with the words "duty JCO" and "duty NCO" marked on them.

 In the United States armed forces, the duty officer is generally in charge of a unit headquarters in the absence of the commander.
 Their duties include inspection of soldiers on guard duty (also called watchstanders in the Navy), being in charge of quarters at the company and battery level and staff duty NCOs at the battalion level, inspection of the arms rooms, motor pool and unit dining facilities.
 The duty officer will contact the commander and senior NCOs if emergency messages are sent to the unit.
 The duty officer usually carries a notebook and briefcase with a series of phone lists and checklists put together by the unit adjutant to guide the officer through their tour of duty.

 In the American Civil War, a general officer of the day was a general officer assigned the duties of responding to reports by the picket line, such as a flag of truce.

-In the Finnish armed forces, the duty officer (päivystäjä in Finnish), usually a conscript NCO or private, is responsible for maintaining the order in the unit, monitoring persons entering and leaving it and keeping count of its weapons.
-Their tour is 24 hours long and they have two assisting officers, usually privates, who relieve them during lunch, dinner, a recreation break and during the night.
-The duty officer is stationed behind a desk at the unit's main entrance which should be manned at all times.
+In the Finnish armed forces, the duty officer (päivystäjä in Finnish), usually a conscript NCO, is responsible for maintaining the order in the unit, monitoring persons entering and leaving it and keeping count of its weapons.
+Their tour is 24 hours long and they have two assisting officers, usually privates, who cover for duty officer when they are unavailable such as during lunch, dinner, a recreation break and during the night.
+The duty officer is stationed behind a desk at the unit's main entrance which is usually staffed at all times.